Katy High School

 Katy High School is a high school located in Katy, Texas which serves grades 9 through 12.
 It is a part of the Katy Independent School District.
-The school serves the City of Katy and the unincorporated Harris County community of Cimarron.
+The school serves the City of Katy and draws students from Harris County, Waller County, and Fort Bend County.

 History

 Katy High School opened in 1898 to serve the children of local rice farmers.
 Its first graduating class was in 1900.